 The purpose of screening is early diagnosis and treatment.
 Screening tests are administered to people without symptoms, but who may be at high risk for certain diseases or conditions.

-There are no screening tests available for rheumatoid arthritis (RA)
+There are no screening guidelines or screening tests available for rheumatoid arthritis (RA)

 in people without symptoms.
 An assessment of your risk of RA may be done during regular physical exams.

 http://www.arthritis.org/about-arthritis/types/rheumatoid-arthritis.
 Accessed November 29, 2016.

 Rheumatoid arthritis.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/joint-disorders/rheumatoid-arthritis-ra.
 Updated August 2015.
 Accessed November 29, 2016.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases